djalbat/with-style/README.md

 ...
 ```
-These are utilised or exported in turn by the aforementioned packages `easy-with-style` and `reaction-with-style` packages..
+These are utilised or exported in turn by the aforementioned `xxx-with-style` packages.

 ## What CSS is supported?